Hollywood Dream – The Ride: History

 In July 2006, Universal Studios Japan announced a 2007 proposed installation of a new roller coaster.
 Although full details of the ride were not announced, officials stated that $50 million would be invested in the attraction.
 At the time this was the park's second-highest investment, following the $120 million The Amazing Adventures of Spider-Man ride.
 On 9 March 2007, after approximately eight months of construction, the park officially opened Hollywood Dream.

-In 2009, Universal Studios Florida opened the roller coaster Hollywood Rip Ride Rockit.
+In 2009, Universal Studios Florida opened the roller coaster Hollywood Rip Ride Rockit, which later permanently closed on August 18, 2025.
 Although this ride was manufactured by Maurer Söhne, and featured a different track layout, it was inspired by Hollywood Dream.
 Both rides use on-board audio systems allowing rider-selection of music.

 In 2013, Universal Studios Japan announced that from 15 March to 7 July they would be operating the ride with sections of the trains facing backwards, under the name Hollywood Dream – The Ride – Backdrop.
-As of December 2022, Backdrop is still an option in the park.
+As of September 2025, Backdrop is still an option in the park.

 In 2022, Universal Studios Japan announced that the ride will be rethemed to One Piece.
 When the coaster reopens, it'll be retitled to ONE PIECE x Hollywood Dream – The Ride: Departure!, as part of One Piece Premier Show 2022.

 Characteristics

 Statistics

-Hollywood Dream is a custom-built Bolliger & Mabillard Mega Coaster.
+Hollywood Dream is a custom-built Bolliger & Mabillard Hyper Coaster.
 The 1200 m ride reaches a height of 44 m, has a maximum vertical angle of 50°, has no inversions, and has a top speed of 90 km/h.
 The ride lasts two-and-a-half minutes and riders must be at least 132 cm in height to ride the attraction.